 It’s finally here: The Apple TV 4K.
-Some would say Apple is late to the party — Roku, Amazon Fire TV and Chromecast have all supported 4K for at least a year – while others would suggest Apple took its time to make a more perfect device since 4K HDR content hasn’t been widely available until now.
+Some would say Apple is late to the party, since Roku, Amazon Fire TV, and Google Chromecast have all supported 4K for at least a year.
+Others would suggest Apple took its time to make a more perfect device, since 4K HDR content hasn’t been widely available until now.
 We feel the truth is somewhere in the middle.
 The Apple TV 4K is not perfect, but it does several key things better than its competition.
 Our Apple TV 4K review is designed to help you decide if this streaming set-top box is right for you.

 Editor’s update: We have recently learned that tvOS 11.2, which is currently in beta, will address the forced HDR content delivery issues we discuss further along in this review.
 While this is encouraging news, we will wait until the new tvOS is made available to us for evaluation.
 At that time, we will update this review as necessary, potentially altering the score.

 Out of the box

 Apple wrote the rule-book for the out-of-box experience, and the Apple TV 4K packaging proves the company is still the master.
 From the heavy-gauge cardboard, to the tidy cable management, to the premium look and feel of the box and remote, everything about the Apple 4K TV screams “premium,” including the price: $180.